 GBS achieves mission success through a combined architecture including Satellite Broadcast Managers, DOD Teleport Gateways, satellite constellations, and transportable and portable receive suites.
 GBS leverages other SATCOM constellations, as well as commercial satellite service providers, to achieve the broadcast requirements of tactical warfighters.
 GBS reaches data rates up to 45 megabits per second, transmitting to garrison and deployed combat forces using net-centric prioritized delivery, determined by unit mission reception priority profiles.
 Additionally, video and data transmissions are the primary method used to disseminate High Definition Full Motion Video to tactically deployed warfighters.
 Further, GBS serves as a critical piece of the DOD’s Intelligence, Surveillance and Reconnaissance architecture.

-Primary Function: High-capacity product dissemination (Imagery, UAS full-motion video, large data files) for mission-essential situational awareness
+Primary Function: High-capacity product dissemination (Imagery, RPA full-motion video, large data files) for mission-essential situational awareness